fabriziocrimi/asteroid-classification/README.md

 # asteroid-classification
 Analysis of NASA Asteroid Data using Python, comparing logistic regression and neural networks to classify potentially hazardous asteroids.
-Includes code, report, and slides
+This repository contains the NASA dataset used for the project, a preliminary presentation outlining the initial goals and intended outcomes, a presentation of the completed project, the code, and a final report detailing the methodology, results, and conclusions.